 - In Why Am I Crying?, Filthy Rich went down this road following the death of his wife and unborn son.
 He became an alcoholic basket case, worked excessively to keep himself sane, and ignored his daughter Diamond Tiara because she looked so much like Crystal Eyes.

 - Bequeathed from Pale Estates: Robert Baratheon and his wife Cersei Lannister.
-Robert still useless pines after his deceased betrothed, Lyanna Stark (who's been dead for over a decade, mind you), while Cersei still mourns her two youngest children over a year after their deaths during The Plague.
+Robert still uselessly pines after his deceased betrothed, Lyanna Stark (who's been dead for over a decade, mind you), while Cersei still mourns her two youngest children over a year after their deaths during The Plague.
 This does no favors for their already toxic marriage, nor for Joffrey, who has only become even more unstable with the increase in Parental Neglect.

 - In The Brothers Grimm story "The Shroud," a mother weeps nightly for her dead son.
 One night, his ghost appears and asks her to stop, because her tears are making his burial shroud wet and preventing him from being able to "sleep."
 She manages to hold back the next night, and the ghost shows up to say that he can now pass on.